 - United States Department of Health and Human Services.
 National Institutes of Health.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development (R01HD32912)

 Scope of Study

-Subject Terms: agriculture, birth control, child rearing, children, communities, commuting (travel), contraception, families, family planning, family structure, health care, health services utilization, household composition, living arrangements, marriage, neighborhood characteristics, neighborhoods, prenatal care, social change, social environment
+Subject Terms: agriculture, birth control, child rearing, children, communities, commuting (travel), families, family planning, family structure, health care, health services utilization, household composition, living arrangements, marriage, neighborhood characteristics, neighborhoods, prenatal care, social change, social environment

 This data collection combines new data with two previously released datasets: CHITWAN VALLEY [NEPAL] FAMILY STUDY, 1996-1997 (ICPSR 3059) and HOUSEHOLD AGRICULTURE AND CONSUMPTION SURVEY, 1996 [CHITWAN VALLEY, NEPAL] (ICPSR 3392).
 These two datasets are no longer available individually.